internalfx/rethinkdbfs-spec/README.md

 RethinkDBFS works with documents stored in multiple tables within RethinkDB.
 Because there is currently no way to atomically perform operations across tables in RethinkDB, there is no way to alter stored files in a way that prevents race conditions between RethinkDBFS clients.
 Updating RethinkDBFS stored files without that server functionality would involve a data model that could support this type of concurrency, and changing the RethinkDBFS data model is outside of the scope of this spec.

 #### Why provide a ‘rename’ method?
 By providing users with a reasonable alternative for renaming a file, we can discourage users from writing directly to the files tables under RethinkDBFS.
-With this approach we can prevent critical files collection documents fields from being mistakenly altered.
+With this approach we can prevent critical files table documents fields from being mistakenly altered.

-#### Why is there no way to perform arbitrary updates on the files collection?
+#### Why is there no way to perform arbitrary updates on the files table?
 The rename helper defined in this spec allows users to easily rename a stored file.
-While updating files collection documents in other, more granular ways might be helpful for some users, validating such updates to ensure that other files collection document fields remain protected is a complicated task.
+While updating files table documents in other, more granular ways might be helpful for some users, validating such updates to ensure that other files table document fields remain protected is a complicated task.
 We leave the decision of how best to provide this functionality to a future spec.

-#### What is the ‘md5’ field of a files collection document and how is it used?
+#### What is the ‘md5’ field of a files table document and how is it used?
 ‘md5’ holds an MD5 checksum that is computed from the original contents of a user file.
 Historically, RethinkDBFS did not use acknowledged writes, so this checksum was necessary to ensure that writes went through properly.
 With acknowledged writes, the MD5 checksum is still useful to ensure that files in RethinkDBFS have not been corrupted.
 A third party directly accessing the 'files' and ‘chunks’ tables under RethinkDBFS could, inadvertently or maliciously, make changes to documents that would make them unusable by RethinkDBFS.
-Comparing the MD5 in the files collection document to a re-computed MD5 allows detecting such errors and corruption.
+Comparing the MD5 in the files table document to a re-computed MD5 allows detecting such errors and corruption.
 However, drivers now assume that the stored file is not corrupted, and applications that want to use the MD5 value to check for corruption must do so themselves.

 #### Why store the MD5 checksum instead of creating the hash as-needed?
 The MD5 checksum must be computed when a file is initially uploaded to RethinkDBFS, as this is the only time we are guaranteed to have the entire uncorrupted file.
 Computing it on-the-fly as a file is read from RethinkDBFS would ensure that our reads were successful, but guarantees nothing about the state of the file in the system.
 A successful check against the stored MD5 checksum guarantees that the stored file matches the original and no corruption has occurred.

 #### Why is contentType deprecated?
-Most fields in the files collection document are directly used by the driver, with the exception of: metadata, contentType and aliases.
+Most fields in the files table document are directly used by the driver, with the exception of: metadata, contentType and aliases.
 All information that is purely for use of the application should be embedded in the 'metadata' document.
 Users of RethinkDBFS who would like to store a contentType for use in their applications are encouraged to add a 'contentType' field to the ‘metadata’ document instead of using the deprecated top-level ‘contentType’ field.

 #### Why are aliases deprecated?
-The ‘aliases’ field of the files collection documents was misleading.
+The ‘aliases’ field of the files table documents was misleading.
 It implies that a file in RethinkDBFS could be accessed by alternate names when, in fact, none of the existing implementations offer this functionality.
 For RethinkDBFS implementations that retrieve stored files by filename or support specifying specific revisions of a stored file, it is unclear how ‘aliases’ should be interpreted.
 Users of RethinkDBFS who would like to store alternate filenames for use in their applications are encouraged to add an ‘aliases’ field to the ‘metadata’ document instead of using the deprecated top-level ‘aliases’ field.

 #### What happened to the put and get methods from earlier drafts?
 Upload and download are more idiomatic names that more clearly indicate their purpose.
 Get and put are often associated with getting and setting properties of a class, and using them instead of download and upload was confusing.